bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Sjors Provoost: 00:09:41

 Yeah and then there is something called `Ricochet` which basically just as far as I understand it just forwards your coins a couple of times.
-So you're making a couple of unnecessary transactions and then you send the email that you want to send and that might help when you're dealing with an exchange that only looks at say five hops ago or two hops ago and then maybe you can get around that.
+So you're making a couple of unnecessary transactions and then you send the amount that you want to send and that might help when you're dealing with an exchange that only looks at say five hops ago or two hops ago and then maybe you can get around that.
 I don't know how effective any of these things are.

 Aaron van Wirdum: 00:10:06